 If you’re more inclined to make a 3D sandbox than a 2D one, then this alternative Zenva tutorial is the one for you.
 The Complete Procedural Terrain Generation Course will help you to create highly explorable, randomly-generated worlds complete with different biomes and environment types to create diverse locations for your players to explore.

-In addition, the tutorial includes a section on managing world generation alongside performance to ensure a positive game experience for your players.
+In addition, the sandbox tutorial includes a section on managing world generation alongside performance to ensure a positive game experience for your players.

 Adding a third dimension to your procedural world adds another layer of complexity to the process of generating a random world, so this course is naturally slightly longer and more complicated than the 2D option above.
 However, it’s still very beginner-friendly, with no prerequisites other than basic Unity and C# skills to get you started.

 - Generating noise maps to determine the shape of the terrain